kaushik2901/async-endpoints/docs/redis-job-store-recovery-solution.md

     private async Task RecoverStuckJobs(CancellationToken cancellationToken)
     {
-        // Use a Lua script to atomically find and recover stuck jobs var luaScript = @"
+        // Use a Lua script to atomically find and recover stuck jobs using StartedAt var luaScript = @"
             local timeoutUnixTime = tonumber(ARGV[1])
             local maxRetries = tonumber(ARGV[2])
             local retryDelayBaseSeconds = tonumber(ARGV[3])
-            local recoveryWorkerId = ARGV[4]
+            local currentTime = ARGV[4]

-            local currentTime = ARGV[5]
+            local recoveredCount = 0

-            -- Find all expired leases (jobs where LeaseExpiration < current time) -- This requires maintaining a separate sorted set for lease tracking -- or querying all in-progress jobs and checking their lease expiration

-            -- For Redis hash + sorted set approach, we'd maintain a separate index -- Let's use a different approach: scan all job hashes

             local cursor = 0
-            local recoveredCount = 0

-            repeat
+            -- Use SCAN to efficiently find all job keys repeat
                 local result = redis.call('SCAN', cursor, 'MATCH', 'ae:job:*', 'COUNT', 100)
                 cursor = tonumber(result[1])
                 local keys = result[2]

                 for _, jobKey in ipairs(keys) do
-                    local leaseExpiration = redis.call('HGET', jobKey, 'LeaseExpiration')
                     local status = redis.call('HGET', jobKey, 'Status')
+                    local startedAt = redis.call('HGET', jobKey, 'StartedAt')
                     local retryCount = redis.call('HGET', jobKey, 'RetryCount') or 0
                     local maxRetriesForJob = redis.call('HGET', jobKey, 'MaxRetries') or maxRetries

+                    -- Check if job is InProgress (status 300) and started more than timeout ago if status == '300' and startedAt then -- Parse ISO 8601 datetime string to compare with timeout -- For efficiency, store StartedAt as Unix timestamp too (optional enhancement) local jobStartDateTime = startedAt

+                        -- Using a simplified approach: parse the StartedAt and check if it's too old -- In practice, we'd store a numeric timestamp for easier comparison -- For this script, we'll assume startedAt is in ISO format -- and we'll use the timeoutUnixTime to compare

+                        -- If we store StartedAt as Unix timestamp, comparison becomes:
-                    if status == '300' and leaseExpiration and tonumber(leaseExpiration) < timeoutUnixTime then
+                        -- if tonumber(startedAt) < timeoutUnixTime then
-                        -- This job is expired and in progress, try to recover it -- Use atomic operation to ensure only one worker recovers it
+                        -- For ISO format, we'd need Redis to parse it, which is inefficient -- Better approach: store both StartedAt (for API) and StartedAtUnix (for recovery)

-                        local currentWorkerId = redis.call('HGET', jobKey, 'WorkerId')
+                        -- Option 1: Store an additional StartedAtUnix field when claiming local startedAtUnix = redis.call('HGET', jobKey, 'StartedAtUnix')

-                        -- Attempt to claim this expired job if leaseExpiration then
-                            retryCount = tonumber(retryCount)
+                        if startedAtUnix and tonumber(startedAtUnix) < timeoutUnixTime then retryCount = tonumber(retryCount)
                             maxRetriesForJob = tonumber(maxRetriesForJob)